scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

    that your algorithm is right and that if you break it, the tests will capture the breakage.

 #.
-Optimize the code by profiling simply use-cases to find the
+Optimize the code by profiling simple use-cases to find the
    bottlenecks and speeding up these bottleneck, finding a better algorithm or implementation.
+Keep in mind that a trade off should be found between profiling on a realistic example and the simplicity and speed of execution of the code.
+For efficient work, it is best to work with profiling runs lasting around 10s.

 Profiling Python code
 ==========================================